 In 1896, he received a request from Booker T. Washington to become the Director of the Agriculture Department at Tuskegee Normal and Industrial School in Tuskegee, Alabama.
 Upon arriving, he found that the school was short on funds so Dr. Carver had to equip his own lab.
 He and his students would search trash heaps for items to use.
 This resourcefulness proved that Dr. Carver was well ahead of his time.
 These scavenger hunts with his students were an early example of recycling and the conservation of natural resources.
 Thus began an adventure in Alabama that would span five decades.

 With an insatiable curiosity and keen knowledge of chemistry and physics, Carver continued his research with the peanut.
 By separating the fats, oils, gums, resins and sugars, he went on to find many uses for the peanut.
 In fact, he developed more than 300 new uses for the humble legume.
-Food products ranged from peanut lemon punch, chili sauce, caramel, peanut sausage, mayonnaise and coffee.
+Recipes ranged from peanut lemon punch, chili sauce, caramel, peanut sausage, mayonnaise and coffee.
+While Carver's list of uses for the peanut included peanut paste, he didn't invent peanut butter.
 Cosmetics included face powder, shampoo, shaving cream and hand lotion.
 Insecticides, glue, charcoal, rubber, nitroglycerine, plastics and axle grease are just a few of the many valuable peanut products discovered by Dr. Carver.

 Dr. Carver’s research gained him much worldwide acclaim.
 Franklin D. Roosevelt, Henry Ford and Thomas Edison were a few of his many fans.
 His humanitarian efforts were well documented and he received much recognition for his selfless acts to help others.